boathit/t2vec/README.md

 vecs[i] # the vector representation of i-th trajectory
 ```

-## Experiments
+### Experiments

-Instead of running the above encoding step manually, you can directly run the experiments with the [jupyter-notebook](https://github.com/boathit/t2vec/blob/master/experiment/t2vec.ipynb) once you obtain the trained model.
+Please refer to the [jupyter-notebook](https://github.com/boathit/t2vec/blob/master/experiment/t2vec.ipynb) for the experiments once you obtain the trained model (install [Ijulia](https://github.com/JuliaLang/IJulia.jl) for the Jupyter notebook first).

 ## Reference